pmareke/advent-of-code/README.md

 The main problem today was parsing the input and then create the matrix.
 After that we had to fold the matrix based on some instructions and count a set of characters, nothing hard.

 In the **part two** we had to iterate over all the intructions and readd the final code.

+### Day 14

+Today's problem was about parsing and later manipulate strings adding new ones based on the previous one.
+For the **part two** you can use the same approach as the number of elements in the arrays produces overflow.
+So we need to change the apporach and usea a Map to save the ocurrences and sum them at the end.

+### Day 15

+We need to find the shortest path between two points inside a 2D matrix, who said Dijkstra?